pwolk/GenerateSlideshow/README.md

 # GenerateSlideshow

 GenerateSlideShow.py generates a single html file that displays a slideshow with all images from a subfolder, "img" by default.
 If called with no additional configuration, it uses the current directory to write "slideshow.html".

 ## Status

 It now works for me.
 Beta.

 ## Bugs

-1. use os.sep instead of '//'
+1. ...
-2. test .ini file settings
+2.

 ## Feature requests

-1. Select which images to process (.gif, .svg, ...)
+Select which images to process (.gif, .svg, ...) store all settings in a list
-2. set title
-3. store all settings in a list
-4. cleanup

-## HTML / javascript
+# HTML / javascript

 The HTML / javascript has been cobbled together from various sources from StackOverflow.